LaurynasRekasius/Projects-Portfolio/README.md

 # Porfolio
-### Here is a list of projects that I have completed on Udacity:
+### Here is a list of projects that I have completed at Udacity:

 ## Artificial Inteligence (AI) NanoDegree (Part 1):
 * [Sudoku](https://github.com/lrekasius/porfolio/tree/master/AI/Project_1.%20Sudoku)